Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/02_Validation_layers.md

 In this section we'll see how to enable the standard diagnostics layers provided by the Vulkan SDK.
 Just like extensions, validation layers need to be enabled by specifying their name.
-Instead of having to explicitly specify all of the useful layers, the SDK allows you to request the `VK_LAYER_LUNARG_standard_validation` layer that implicitly enables a whole range of useful diagnostics layers.
+All of the useful standard validation is bundled into a layer included in the SDK that is known as `VK_LAYER_KHRONOS_validation`.

 Let's first add two configuration variables to the program to specify the layers to enable and whether to enable them or not.
 I've chosen to base that value on